oracle/oracle-linux/oracle-linux-image-tools/README.md

 ## Build instructions

-The build script require a Linux environment and has been tested on Oracle Linux 7 and 8.
+The build script requires a Linux environment and has been tested on Oracle Linux 7 and 8.

 1. Install either QEMU or VirtualBox (VirtualBox required for Vagrant VirtualBox images):
    - Oracle Linux 7: